-There's a useful online tool that can help you plan a successful, eniovable hunt.
+There's a useful online tool that can help you plan a successful, enjoyable hunt.
 The Utah Hunt Planner is located at wildlife.utah.gov/huntplanner.

 During the application period (Jan.
-25- March 1, 2018), you can research past hunts on the Utah Hunt Planner.
-You can find all kinds of in-depth information on Utah's big game hunting units, including notes from the managing biologists and details about the units' big game populations, accessibility, habitat, safety and weather.

-Then, starting in June 2018, you can visit wildlife.utah.gov/huntplanner to see updated information for the 2018 season.
-If you obtain a big game permit in 2018, this is a tool that can help you have a great experience during vour hunt.
+31- March 7, 2019), you can research past hunts on the Utah Hunt Planner.
+Then, starting in June 2019, you can visit the Hunt Planner to see updated information for the 2019 season.
+If you obtain a big game permit in 2019, this is a tool that can help you have a great experience during your hunt.